vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 **Note**

 * They are not for production use.
-* Focus on what should be done not minding interface.

 ### Installation
 First you need to install [Node.js](http://nodejs.org).
 Then type the following to install the reference implementation: